Search To Be Logo Search To Be

-How to optimize your content for AI search engines
+How to optimize your content for AI search: AI SEO & GEO guide

 AI search engines like ChatGPT, Google Gemini, and Perplexity are changing how people find information.
-Unlike the Google, which ranks websites using links and keywords, AI search engines scan the web, pick the most relevant content, and generate answers.
+Unlike Google's traditional search, which ranks websites using links and keywords, AI search engines scan the web, pick the most relevant content, and generate direct answers.

-This means if you want AI to show your content in search results, you need to optimize it differently.
+This shift requires a new approach called AI SEO (also known as Generative Engine Optimization or GEO).
+If you want AI to show your content in search results, you need to optimize it differently than traditional SEO.

 Let's break down the steps to make sure your content gets noticed by AI.